AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/Commands.md

 > **_NOTE:_** More documentation on how to manipulate timestamped messages can be found [here](https://harp-tech.org/articles/message-manipulation.html)

 ## Closing the loop with PWM

 Building on top of the Analog Data section, this example will walk you through how to achieve "close-loop" control between the duty-cycle of a closed-loop signal and the value of an ADC channel.
+This example also highlights one of the major advantages of having a computer in the loop: the ability to easily change the behavior of the system by changing the software.

 - Configure `DO3` to be a PWM output by replicating the previous sections but instead of using the `Pulse<Pin>Payload`, configure the initial frequency (e.g. 500Hz) and duty cycle (e.g. 50%) of the PWM by using `PwmFrequency<Pin>Payload` and `PwmDutyCycle<Pin>Payload`.
 - Add a `KeyDown(Windows.Input)` operator and set the `Filter` property to a specific key (e.g. `Up`).